Women in Executive Leadership Program

 Business strategy is a commitment to a set of coherent, mutually reinforcing plans aimed at attaining a specific goal.
 Great strategies promote alignment among various groups within an organization; clarify objectives and priorities, and help focus efforts around them.
 Many leaders fail to recognize the importance of their own influence while setting and implementing strategy.
 This course will delve into strategy and how to most effectively influence everyone in the organization to ensure maximum buy-in.

-- Sessions: 12 Saturday sessions and out of class assignments and meetings with mentors
+- Sessions: 7 Saturday sessions and out-of-class assignments and meetings with mentors